Nicknakis/SLIM_RAA/README.md

 Our Pytorch implementation uses the [pytorch_sparse](https://github.com/rusty1s/pytorch_sparse) package.
 Installation guidelines can be found at the corresponding [Github repository](https://github.com/rusty1s/pytorch_sparse).

+For a cpu installation please use: "pip install torch-scatter torch-sparse -f https://data.pyg.org/whl/torch-1.9.0+cpu.html"

+For a gpu installation please use: "pip install torch-scatter torch-sparse -f https://data.pyg.org/whl/torch-1.9.0+${CUDA}.html"

+where ${CUDA} should be replaced by either cu102, cu113, or cu116 depending on your PyTorch installation.

 ### Learning hierarchical and multi-scale graph representations with HBDM
 **RUN:** &emsp; python main.py